Practical Strategies for Enhancing the Valley Splitting in Si/SiGe Quantum Wells: A universal picture of valley splitting

 Finally, the $2k_0$ theory also explains the reduction of valley splitting due to interface steps.
-When steps are present, the interface height differs in different portions of the dot.
+When steps are present, the $z$ confinement potential naturally varies in different portions of the dot.
 Averaging over the plane of the quantum well, the step effectively causes the dot to experience a wider interface.
 The Fourier component of this broadened confinement potential at wavevector $2k_0$ is correspondingly reduced.

-To demonstrate the universal nature of the $2k_0$ theory, in Fig.~\ref{fig:heterostructureCartoon}(e) we show simulation results for several types of engineered heterostructures, including conventional heterostructures with sharp interfaces, heterostructures with Ge spikes, narrow quantum wells, and heterostructures with additional, uniform Ge concentration added to the well.
+To demonstrate the universal nature of the $2k_0$ theory, in Fig.~\ref{fig:heterostructureCartoon}(f) we show simulation results for several types of engineered heterostructures, including conventional heterostructures with sharp interfaces, heterostructures with Ge spikes, narrow quantum wells, and heterostructures with additional, uniform Ge concentration added to the well.
 We also include the effects of disorder in the form of interface steps and random alloys.
 (Details of the specific geometries and simulations are presented in later Sections.)
 For each geometry, we perform 100 simulations with different realizations of random alloy, using disorder models that are consistent with atomic-scale characterization based on atom probe tomography~\cite{Dyck:2017p1700622, Wuetz:2022p7730}.
 For each simulation, we compute the valley splitting using the $2k_0$ theory (the effective-mass approximation, $E_v^\text{EM}$).
 Then, using the same disorder profiles, we also compute the valley splitting using a two-band tight-binding model, $E_v^\text{TB}$, described below.
 The results show nearly perfect correlations, with all data points falling onto a universal curve.
 This demonstrates that the same physics governs valley splitting in deterministic vs.\ random structures, and it validates the $2k_0$ theory.